 Side Effects

 Bills can define side effects — named action buttons that appear in a dedicated collapsible "Side Effects" section above the Bills list.
 A bill can provide side effects alongside checks and fixes, or only side effects.
-The section includes a search bar and a category filter (funnel icon) for filtering by category.
+The section includes a search bar, a category filter (funnel icon), and a view mode toggle (layout icon) for filtering by category and switching between list and grid views.
 Side effects are sorted by category, then by name.

 Each side effect is an object in the bill's sideEffects array: